• Grew up in Shakopee, Minnesota

 Q. You spent last summer at an internship researching airborne mercury isotope ratios at US Geological Survey.
 For non-science people, what does that mean?
 And why do we need to know?

 A. I worked for the US Geological Survey’s Mercury Research Lab in Middleton Wisconsin.
-A lot of the work they do there is testing water, soil, and foliage for things like total mercury concentrations and methyl mercury concentrations.
-Methylmercury is known to bioaccumulate, or build up through the food chain.
-For humans and all animals alike methylmercury is know to be toxic.
+A lot of the work they do there is testing the water, soil, and foliage for things like total mercury concentrations and methylmercury concentrations.
+Methylmercury is known to bioaccumulate or build up through the food chain.
+For humans and all animals alike methylmercury is known to be toxic.
 It can cause birth defects and neurological problems when consumed in high enough quantities.